fnmeissner/hanko-keycloak-plugin/README.md

 ### Account page

-Before you can use the provided account page, you have to add a **Client** to your realm **(Note: If you use another realm thean master, you have to replace master with your name in the URLs below)**:
+Before you can use the provided account page, you have to add a **Client** to your realm **(Note: If you use another realm than master, you have to replace master with your name in the URLs below)**:

 1. Login to your Keycloak administration console.
 2. Goto configuration section **Clients**.